 Entrepreneurs are now enabled by technology and established trade infrastructures.
 This means that those entrepreneurs who are successful enough may also begin to export goods and services to nearby regions or even internationally.
 These enterprises end up contributing directly to a country’s productivity and earnings through export tax and bringing in foreign trade.
 An increase in this kind of revenue strengthens an economy, trade relations with neighbouring countries and promotes the overall welfare of a population.

 Is entrepreneurship an innate ability or an acquired skill?
-We believe the answer is both!
+We believe the answer is both.
 Business skills can certainly be taught; entrepreneurial qualities like grit, iron will and risk tolerance are inborn.
 This means that entrepreneurship is both a talent and an acumen that can be achieved and honed through further education and training.
-In fact, we offer a leading entrepreneurship programme in South Africa.
-Find out more by speaking to one of our student advisors today.
+Start your entrepreneurial venture with an advantage.
+Study for an entrepreneurship course with an accredited Bachelor of Commerce in Entrepreneurship entrepreneurship programme.
+Discover more by speaking to one of our student advisors today.